Skip to main content

 Table of Contents

 Think of array.push() like adding a new card to the bottom of a deck.
 Every time you call it, you're putting a new value at the end of your array.
-The array grows by one element each time - simple as that.
+The array grows by one element each call.
+Simple.

-Here's the thing though - unlike regular variables that just hold one value, arrays let you collect a bunch of values over time.
-Want to remember every high from the last 20 bars?
-Array.push() makes this dead simple.
+Here's the thing — unlike regular variables that hold one value, arrays collect values over time.
+Want to remember every high from the last 20 bars? array.push() makes this dead simple.

 Basic Syntax and Implementation